-April is usually holiday month in Australia when Easter and Anzac Day meet the first term break resulting in lots of people having time off work.
+April is usually a holiday month in Australia when Easter and Anzac Day meet.
+The first school term ends, resulting in lots of people having time off work.

 Average Temperatures: 23-15°C ( 63-43°F)